-The Womxn Project is a 501(c)4 non-profit that grew out of a response by a small group of women in South County who saw Roe vs. Wade being challenged at the federal level.
-Knowing that 52% of white women voted for the Trump administration, Jocelyn Foye, artist, activist, and Womxn Executive Director and the other founders felt it was important to start educating and organizing to inform more women about the harmful impacts of legislation on women’s health.
-The organization today is a multi-cultural, multi-racial group, which seeks to lift up marginalized voices, and bring attention to pressing issues.
+The Womxn Project is a 501(c)4 non-profit that grew out of a response by a group of women in South County, who saw Roe vs. Wade being challenged at the federal level.
+Knowing that 52% of white women voted for the Trump administration, Jocelyn Foye, artist, activist, and Womxn Executive Director and the other founders felt it was important to start educating and organizing to inform more women about the harmful potential impacts of some legislation on women’s health.
+The organization today is a multi-cultural, multi-racial group, which seeks to lift up marginalized voices and bring attention to pressing issues.

 More recently, the group has created The Womxn Project Education Fund, a 501 (c) 3 non-profit organization that creates “non-partisan educational programming to stir social awareness and support the policy objectives of The Womxn Project.”

-With so little understanding of our past history, acknowledgment of our history of slavery here in our state, and how that ties in with where we are today, the Womxn Project felt they needed to do something immediately.
-The night of Mattiello’s remarks, the group utilized the activist art form of projecting images and printed texts, onto Mattiello’s office building in Cranston with statements like, “Privilege is Power.
-Use Yours To End Racism,” and a list of slave traders from Rhode Island, with the DeWolf family of Bristol, at the top of the list.
+With prominent politicians exhibiting so little understanding of Rhode Island’s history, legacy of slavery and how that ties in with where we are today, the Womxn Project felt they needed to do something immediately.
+The night of Mattiello’s remarks, the group utilized the activist art form of projecting images and printed texts onto Mattiello’s office building in Cranston with statements like, “Privilege is Power.
+Use Yours To End Racism,” and a list of slave traders from RI, with the DeWolf family of Bristol at the top of the list.

-The projection caused a stir in Bristol with some residents concerned this history wasn’t based on fact, and uncomfortable by the uncovering of this untaught history that has been kept hidden for so many years.
+The projection caused a stir in Bristol.
+Some residents were concerned that this history wasn’t based on fact, and felt uncomfortable by the uncovering of this untaught history that has been kept hidden for so many years.